Wollivan/SquadronLeader/Extras/make_a_copy.md

 Thats it.

-### To share:
+### Buy:

-- manoeuvre_template.stl
-- range_ruler.stl
-- box.stl
+- 4 green dice
-- 4 green dice and 4 red dice
+- 4 red dice

-For the dice, you don't need to print them, we use Oakie Doakie Dice in the copies we sell, but any 12mm dice will fit in the printed box.
+For the dice, 12mm dice fit nicely in the printable box.

-_Also to note, the colours in the copy we sell are Overture PLA: Green, Light Blue, Yellow, Matte Orange & Light Brown._
+_Also to note, the colours in the copy you can buy are Overture Matte PLA._

 ### Optional Stat Trackers